CSI-280/MusicGames/Readme.md

     "eject": "react-scripts eject"
   },
 ```
-We need to change this in order to use the google sign in api, so it is important that you do this, or else you won't be able to sign in!
+We need to change this in order to use the [Google Sign-In api](https://developers.google.com/identity) so it is important that you do this, or else you won't be able to sign in!

 ### Start up the front and back end
 Now you should be able to run the files.